-- (b) For a person who is not a resident of Wisconsin, an amount that does not exceed one-quarter ounce of usable marijuana. - (6) "Permittee" has the meaning given under s.
-139.97 (10). - 4 (8) "Retail outlet" has the meaning given in s.
-139.97 (11). - (9) "Tetrahydrocannabinols concentration" means the percent of delta-9-tetrahydrocannabinol content per dry weight of any part of the plant Cannabis, or per volume or weight of marijuana product, or the combined percent of delta-9-tetrahydrocannabinol and tetrahydrocannabinolic acid in any part of the plant Cannabis regardless of moisture content. - (11) "Underage person" means a person who has not attained the legal age. - (12) "Usable marijuana" has the meaning given in s.
-139.97 (13). - 961.71 Underage persons prohibitions; penalties.
+- (3) "Permissible amount" means an amount that does not exceed 5 ounces of usable marijuana. - (4) "Permittee" has the meaning given under s.
+139.97 (10). - 4 (4g) "Qualifying patient" has the meaning given in s.
+73.17 (1) (d). - (5) "Retail outlet" has the meaning given in s.
+139.97 (11). - (6) "Tetrahydrocannabinols concentration" means the percent of tetrahydrocannabinol content per dry weight of any part of the plant Cannabis, or per volume or weight of marijuana product, or the combined percent of tetrahydrocannabinol and tetrahydrocannabinolic acid in any part of the plant Cannabis regardless of moisture content. - (7) "Underage person" means a person who has not attained the legal age. - (8) "Usable marijuana" has the meaning given in s.
+139.97 (13). - 961.71 Underage persons prohibitions involving permittees; penalties.
 (1) (a) 1.
-No permittee may sell, distribute, or deliver marijuana to any underage person. - 2.
+No permittee may sell, distribute, or deliver marijuana to any underage person unless that underage person is a qualifying patient. - 2.
 No permittee may directly or indirectly permit an underage person to violate sub.
-(2m). - (b) A permittee that violates par. (a) 1. or 2. may be subject to a forfeiture of not more than \$500 and to a suspension of the permittee's permit for an amount of time not to exceed 30 days. - (c) In determining whether a permittee has violated par. (a) 2., all relevant circumstances surrounding the presence of the underage person may be considered.
+(2m). - (b) A permittee that violates par. (a) 1. or 2. may be subject to a forfeiture of not more than \$500 and to a suspension of the permittee's permit for an amount of time not to exceed 90 days. - (c) In determining whether a permittee has violated par. (a) 2., all relevant circumstances surrounding the presence of the underage person may be considered.
 In determining whether a permittee has violated par. (a) 1., all relevant circumstances surrounding the selling, distributing, or delivering of marijuana may be considered.
-In addition, proof of all of the following facts by the permittee is a defense to any prosecution for a violation under par. (a):
+In addition, proof of all of the following facts by the permittee is 8 defense to any prosecution for a violation under par. (a):